Madingley: Village life

 The village's former public house, The Three Horseshoes, is now a restaurant though it still has a bar that serves beer.
 The village has an independent pre-preparatory school which caters for reception to year-two students.
-The village's community spirit is exemplified by the yearly quiz.
 There is also a village church, where services are held weekly.
 The church has a 12th-century canonical sundial on the south wall.

 The village has two cricket teams, both playing in the Cambridgeshire Cricket Association leagues and one cricket team playing in the Cambridge Business House Midweek League.
-Madingley is closely connected with nearby Cambridge and students and dons are commonly seen in the village.